Organising a workshop in your own country

 * we regard ATBC and SCB as "aggregators" as their members' principle affiliations are with universities, government, or other NGOs.

-We will provide publicity for the workshop via our BCSS home page and emails to all alumni and others who have expressed interest (currently totalling 700).
+We will provide publicity for the workshop via our BCSS home page and emails to all alumni and others who have expressed interest (now almost 1000).

 We consider three experienced instructors to be the minimum for a Boot Camp.
 As part of our effort to build instructing capacity across the region, we will often bring in additional assistant instructors/facilitators, subject to the partner's agreement.
 We will bear travel costs for these additional instructors, but we ask the local organisers to assist with in-country accommodation and travel.